roderickjackson-bradley/socket_io_app/README.md

 #### Getting Changes Pushed by Your Instructors

-Each day (maybe several times a day), instructional materials may be pushed to the class repo by your instructors.
+Each day (maybe a few times a day), instructional materials may be pushed to the class repo by your instructors.
 You will want to "pull" these materials into your local repo (on your computer).
 Doing so will enable you to access "starter code", etc.

 First, if you've made any changes **within** the repo locally, i.e., you've modified some starter code, you will need to **commit** those changes first: